Creating a Server Pool for Zones

 The servers are not associated with any server pool.

 File system and Static block storage library accessible from both the virtualization servers.
 There must be no unmanaged file system attached to the global zones.
-NAS library is required to store zone metadata and SAN library is required for zone storage.
+You need a NAS library to store zone metadata and either a SAN or iSCSI library for zone storage.

 The networks to be attached to the server pool are in the default network domain.